Kathy Jordan: Career

 Jordan turned professional in 1979.
 Her best performance in a Grand Slam singles tournament was runner-up at the 1983 Australian Open, where she lost to Martina Navratilova in straight sets..

 She was the first player to defeat Chris Evert before the semifinals of a Grand Slam singles tournament.
 Jordan defeated Evert 6–1, 7–6 in the third round of Wimbledon in 1983 after Evert had reached at least the semifinals of her first 34 Grand Slam singles tournaments.
+Jordan and Arantxa Sanchez-Vicario (also in the third round and by the same score 6–1, 7–6 at the 1988 French Open) are the only two women who ever beat Evert before the quarterfinals as Evert made 54 quarterfinals from the 56 grand slams she played in her career.

 In women's doubles, Jordan won five Grand Slam titles, four of which were in partnership with Anne Smith.
 She also won a career Grand Slam in women's doubles, winning the 1980 French Open, 1980 and 1985 Wimbledon, 1981 US Open, and 1981 Australian Open.

 In the Wimbledon final on July 6, 1985, Jordan and Elizabeth Smylie teamed to snap the 109-match winning streak of Navratilova and Pam Shriver by defeating them in three sets.

 In mixed doubles, Jordan won two Grand Slam titles, 1986 French Open and 1986 Wimbledon, both of which were in partnership with Ken Flach.